USAFA-ECE/ece281-book/book/lab/lab2.md

 ```

 On our Basys3 board an anode determines which of the displays are on,
-while a cathodes allow you to turn on each individual segment, {numref}`7SD-anodes`
+while cathodes allow you to turn on each individual segment,
+{numref}`7SD-anodes`

 ```{figure} img/lab2_image18.jpg
 ---